Emmett Till Unsolved Civil Rights Crime Act

-The Emmett Till Unsolved Civil Rights Crime Act is an Act of the United States Congress introduced by John Lewis (GA-5) that allows cold cases of suspected violent crimes committed against African Americans before 1970 to be reopened.
+The Emmett Till Unsolved Civil Rights Crime Act is an Act of the United States Congress introduced by John Lewis (GA-5) that allows the reopening of cold cases of suspected violent crimes committed against African Americans before 1970.
 The U.S. House of Representatives passed the legislation on June 20, 2007, by a vote of 422 to 2.
 The U.S. Senate passed the legislation on September 24, 2008, by unanimous consent, and President George W. Bush signed the bill into law on October 7.

 Background

 Background to legislation

-Racially motivated violent crimes were committed in the United States as part of suppression of minorities, especially in the South.
-These crimes, often lynchings of Black men, were rarely investigated or prosecuted by states.
-The killings were part of an oppressive order of Jim Crow custom and law, and lynchings were a form of terrorism against Black people.
+During the Jim Crow era, the U.S. experienced a rise in violent crime against Black Americans.
 A 2015 study found that almost four thousand lynchings, mostly of Black men, took place in Southern America between 1877 and 1950.
 This report compiled an increased number of such documented killings, most of which occurred in the decades around the turn of the 20th century.
-The vast majority of people responsible for these lynchings, generally mobs or small groups of white local residents, were never held responsible for their actions.

-During the civil rights era, additional waves of more isolated killings or lynchings took place, committed by smaller groups organized in opposition to integration and civil rights, such as KKK chapters, or individuals.
-The Emmett Till Unsolved Civil Rights Crime Act, passed in 2008, authorized the federal government to reopen these cold cases for investigation and prosecution, in an attempt to bring perpetrators to justice and discover the truths behind the events.
-It was hoped that new technologies and investigation by the FBI might reveal new information.
+Racially-based crimes followed accusations of criminal activity or behavior considered unacceptable for their racial group.

 Origin of the name of the act

-Emmett Till was a fourteen-year-old Black boy from Chicago who, in the summer of 1955 on a visit to family in Mississippi, was accused of whistling at, or flirting with, a young married white woman in a grocery store.
-He was abducted, beaten, mutilated, and shot in the head before his body was weighted down in a nearby river.
+Emmett Till was a fourteen-year-old Black boy from Chicago.
+In the summer of 1955, visiting family in Mississippi, Till was accused of whistling at, or flirting with, a young, married White woman in a grocery store.
+He then was abducted, beaten, mutilated, and shot in the head before his body was weighted down in a nearby river.
 Till's murderers were tried but were acquitted by an all-white jury.
-(At the time, Black people were prohibited from voting and thus generally excluded from juries.)
 The two men later confessed to killing Till in an interview with Life magazine.
 They were never retried or convicted for his murder.
-Many years later, the woman who had accused Till of behaving inappropriately admitted that she had lied about the events.

-The new legislation was named for Till because his case is a prime example of the criminal justice system failing to gain justice for minority victims of racial violence.
-The bill authorized investigation of cold cases especially from the civil rights era, in an effort to bring perpetrators to justice and solve open cases.
+The Emmett Till Unsolved Civil Rights Crime Act, passed in 2008, authorized the federal government to reopen racially-based cold cases, especially from the civil rights era, for further investigation and prosecution.
+The act was later reauthorized in 2016, to address "violations of criminal rights...resulting in death.
+The legislation was named for Till because his case is a famous example of a racial killing for which no one was successfully tried.
+The bill works towards gathering more information on unsolved cases to uncover answers for family members and solve cases using new information.